-Post-Arthroplasty Examination Using X-Ray Images
+Postarthroplasty Examination Using X-Ray Images

-Kush R. Varshney, Graduate Student Member, IEEE, Nikos Paragios, Senior Member, IEEE, Jean-François Deux, Alain Kulski, Rémy Raymond, Phillipe Hernigou, and Alain Rahmouni
+Kush R. Varshney\, Student Member, IEEE, Nikos Paragios, Senior Member, IEEE, Jean-François Deux, Alain Kulski, Rémy Raymond, Phillipe Hernigou, and Alain Rahmouni

 Abstract-Arthroplasty, the implantation of prostheses into joints, is a surgical procedure that is affecting a larger and larger number of patients over time.
-As a result, it is increasingly important to develop imaging techniques to non-invasively examine joints with prostheses after surgery, both statically and dynamically in 3-D. The static problem is considered here, with the aim to create a 3-D shape model of the bone as well as the prosthesis using a set of 2-D X-rays from various viewpoints.
+As a result, it is increasingly important to develop imaging techniques to noninvasively examine joints with prostheses after surgery, both statically and dynamically in 3-D. The static problem is considered here, with the aim to create a 3-D shape model of the bone as well as the prosthesis using a set of 2-D X-rays from various viewpoints.
 The most important challenge to be addressed is the lack of texture, the most common feature to recover shape from multiple views.
-In order to overcome this limitation, we reformulate the problem using a novel multi-view segmentation approach where an active contours 3-D surface evolution with level-set implementation is used to recover the shape of bones and prostheses in post-operative joints.
+In order to overcome this limitation, we reformulate the problem using a novel multiview segmentation approach where an active contours 3-D surface evolution with level-set implementation is used to recover the shape of bones and prostheses in postoperative joints.
 The recovered shape may then be used to track 3-D motions in dynamic X-ray sequences to obtain kinematic information.

-Index Terms-orthopedics, X-ray imaging, multi-view stereo reconstruction, active contours, 3-D level-set methods
+Index Terms-Active contours, multiview stereo reconstruction, orthopedics, X-ray imaging, three-dimensional (3-D) level-set methods.